-The size of the new born diapers are the same with both brands and the design looks almost identical with the exception of the closure tab shape and waistband.
-Both brand diapers work the same, however the Huggies tabs presented some problems.
+The size of the newborn diapers is the same for both brands, and the design looks almost identical—with the exception of the closure tab shape and the waistband.
+Both brands of diapers work the same; however, the Huggies tabs presented some problems.

-First, the tabs are not part of the Huggies diaper itself, but merely attached to the side of the diaper.
+- Con: First, the tabs are not part of the Huggies diaper itself; they're merely attached to the side of the diaper.
 This causes problems when putting the diaper on baby.
-The tabs flop and fold into the diaper, making more work for the parent who has to continually fish the tabs out and manoeuvre them into place.
+The tabs flop and fold into the diaper, creating more work for the parent who has to continually fish the tabs out and manoeuvre them into place.

 The tabs give Pampers a huge advantage over Huggies in function.